What challenges do smart cities face – and what solutions can digital infrastructure provide?

 Neos Networks, after all, was the first company to launch national Ethernet services in the UK, which established it as a dynamic and innovative organisation as well a challenger in the market.
 We felt that this story wasn’t finished, and we could build our future on this heritage of challenge and innovation.

 We’re passionate in our belief that the market needs a new network alternative to the large existing providers, to scale up the high bandwidth, high resilience services needed across the UK.
-That’s why we’ve built our exchange network at such high capacities, so that we can offer Wavelength services of up to 100Gbps and Ethernet services of up to 10Gbps, thereby futureproofing UK business networks as technologies such as 5G, IIoT and 4IR come to life.
+That’s why we’ve built our exchange network at such high capacities, so that we can offer Optical Wavelength services of up to 100Gbps and Ethernet services of up to 10Gbps, thereby futureproofing UK business networks as technologies such as 5G, IIoT and 4IR come to life.

 The result is that Neos Networks, literally meaning ‘new network’, is our new name, built from a business with decades of experience in delivering connectivity solutions around the UK.